Arnold Cook: Biography

 In 1951 Cook helped establish the first guide dog school in Australia in Perth as part of the local Guide Dogs for the Blind Association.
 In 1957 the organisation expanded into Victoria and ultimately became Guide Dogs Australia.

 Cook travelled to the United States on sabbatical to study in 1957 and again in 1965, earning a doctorate at Harvard University in 1961.

 As well as being the founder of the Guide Dog Movement in Australia, Cook was the foundation president of the Retinitis Pigmentosa Foundation of Western Australia and patron and foundation president of the Western Australian Guild of Blind Citizens.

 He died of a heart attack at his home in Nedlands on 30 June 1981.

-In 1985, Cook's contribution to society was recognised by the unveiling of a bronze statue of him with his guide dog Dreena, at the entrance to the Ivy Watson Playground in Kings Park.
+In 1985, Cook's societal contribution received recognition through the unveiling of a bronze statue featuring him and his guide dog, Dreena, at the entrance to the Ivy Watson Playground in Kings Park.
 The statue was a commission from the Western Australian Guild of Blind Citizens.
 Another statue of the pair was unveiled in 2007 at the offices of the Association for the Blind of Western Australia in Victoria Park.
 There is also a bust of Cook at Guide Dogs NSW.